laminlabs/lamin-blog/docs/sparse-measurements.md

 ## Author contributions

-Jesse authored the text and the second graphic in collaboration with Lamin Labs.
-The first and the third graphic were created by Lamin Labs.
+Jesse authored the text and the second graphic in collaboration with the Lamin team.
+The first and the third graphic were created by the Lamin team.

 ## Materials

-A slide with Alex's "1 million features" pencil drawing.
+A slide with Alex Wolf's "1 million features" pencil drawing.

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/vriNut4LCbfvd3qu0000.jpg">